Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 Government fees

-The new Government Fees involved with the submission, granting, and renewal of the residence permit is valid since the 29th of October, as follows:
+The new Government Fees involved with the submission, granting, and renewal of the residence permit as of 2026 are as follows:

 How to Get the Golden Visa in Portugal: A Step-by-Step Guide